Common Puppy Behavior Problems And Solutions

 Solution: Ensuring consistency

 Consistency is key when addressing jumping behavior.
-Make sure that everyone in your household follows the same rules and consistently reinforces the desired behavior.
+Make sure that everyone in your household follows the same and consistently reinforces the desired behavior.
 If your puppy receives mixed messages, they may become confused and continue jumping.

 Solution: Seeking professional help if needed